Join A Secret Italy

 Bari Old Town

 My first stop is always the old town.
 Once lost in the maze of winding lanes, I am again back in the Bari I love.
 Housewives and nonnas make their famous orecchiette pasta in the streets, gossiping with neighbors and keeping an eye on the children.
-By the way, you can try to cook this pasta yourself along with this cooking class on a walking tour.
+By the way, you can try to cook this pasta yourself with this excellent cooking class/walking tour.

 You feel so safe walking around here; you know that there is always a watchful nonna on a balcony somewhere, keeping an eye on things.